jupyterhub/mybinder.org-deploy/terraform/aws/curvenote/README.md

 ```
 aws --profile=aws-curvenote-binderhub-eks-access eks update-kubeconfig --name binderhub --kubeconfig /path/to/kubeconfig

 kubectl --kubeconfig=/path/to/kubeconfig get nodes
 ```

 Note: The AWS user who deployed the cluster [automatically has admin access to the cluster](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html)- this is not configurable.
-To avoid confusion between other team members always assume the `binderhub-eks-access` IAM role to create the kubeconfig.
+To minimise confusion always assume the `binderhub-eks-access` IAM role to create the kubeconfig.

+## GitHub workflows

+All access to the Kubernetes cluster is managed using [GitHub OIDC](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services).

+AWS secret tokens are not required.
+AWS API access for BinderHub components, for example to ECR, is managed using [IRSA](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).